LARGE RC HELICOPTERS

 • Very broad envelope of flying performance right from beginner skill sets up to hard core 3D smacking.

-• Scale fuselages available if scale is your goal.
+• Some scale fuselages available if scale is your goal.

 • A really nice size almost all people enjoy flying.